BorealisAI/rate_distortion/README.md

 General configuration:

 - `specific_model_path`: (str) Set to the path to the decoder weights for your own experiments.
 Set to None if you are reproducing our experiments.
 - `original_experiment`: (boolean) This should be set to **True** when the checkpoint or the model is from the paper.
 When you are testing your own generative model, set this False and it will load from `specific_model_path` instead of the directories generated by this codebase.
-You may need to custimize the **load_user_model** function in [rate_distortion/utils/experiment_utils.py](rate_distortion/utils/experiment_utils.py) for your own generative model.
+You may need to custimize the **load_user_model** function in [rate_distortion/utiles/experiment_utils.py](rate_distortion/utiles/experiment_utils.py) for your own generative model.
 - `output_root_dir`: (str) The root dir for the experiment workspace.
 Experiment results, checkpoints will be saved in subfolders under this directory.
 - `group_list`: (list) A list specifying the file tree structure for the output of this experiment, inside the `output_root_dir`.
 - `step_sizes_target`: (str) When not defined or set to None, HMC step sizes adaptively tunned and saved during AIS.
-  When specifed as the name of hparam_set of another previously finished experiment, HMC step sizez will be loaded from that experiment.
+  When specified as the name of hparam_set of another previously finished experiment, HMC step sizes will be loaded from that experiment.
 - `train_first`: (boolean) If set to true, experiment will first run training algorithm, and then run RD evaluation.
 Otherwise only RD evaluation will be run.
 - `model_name`: (str) The name of the model you want to use.
 The model must be registered under [rate_distortion/models](rate_distortion/models).